veganaize/closure-compiler/Maven.md

 # Usage

-To include closure-compiler in your project add the following to your build configuration (replacing v20160208 with the latest version.
-See https://github.com/google/closure-compiler/wiki/Releases).
+To include closure-compiler in your project add the following to your build configuration, replacing v20160208 with the latest version (see https://github.com/google/closure-compiler/wiki/Releases) or with `1.0-SNAPSHOT` if you want to use the latest code committed to Github instead.

 ## Maven